Matthew-Mosior/fasta-region-inspector/README.md

 - [Yices](http://yices.csl.sri.com/) from SRI.
 - [Z3](http://github.com/Z3Prover/z3/wiki) from Microsoft.

-This software has been tested with both Z3 and Yices.
+This software has been tested with both Z3 and Yices, although the other theorem solvers listed above should work just as well.

 You will need to install and set-up one of the above theorem solvers in order for **FRI** to calculate the mapped ambiguity code string for the given ambiguity code(s).